leechongchong/Udacity-Data-Scientist-Nanodegree/Project: Data Scientist Capstone/README.md

 xgboost \
 belongs to a family of boosting algorithms and uses the gradient boosting (GBM) framework at its core.

-pydotplus \
-is an improved version of the old pydot project that provides a Python Interface to Graphviz's Dot language

 ## Results Summary